Legends of Myrtles Plantation: Other legends

 There are a variety of other legends surrounding the Myrtles.
-The house is reputedly built over an Indian burial ground, and the ghost of a young Native American woman has been reported.
-During the Civil War, the house was ransacked by Union soldiers, and legend claims that three were killed in the house.
-Supposedly, there is a blood stain in a doorway, roughly the size of a human body, that will not (or would not) come clean.
-Other legends say that cleaners have been unable to push their mop or broom into that space.

 A mirror located in the house supposedly holds the spirits of Sara Woodruff and two of her children.
 According to custom, mirrors are covered after a death, but legend says that after the poisoning of the Woodruffs, this particular mirror was overlooked.
 The uncovered mirror reportedly trapped the spirits of Sara and her children, who are occasionally seen or leave handprints in the mirror.

 The plantation is also reportedly haunted by a young girl who died in 1868, despite being treated by a local voodoo practitioner.
 She supposedly appears in the room in which she died, and has been reported to practice voodoo on people sleeping in the room.

 There is also a ghost who reportedly walks, staggers, or crawls up the stairs and stops on the 17th step.
 Some have said that this is William Drew Winter, the victim of the only verified murder in the house.
 He was shot on the front porch of the main house and, according to legend, staggered or crawled up the stairs, but collapsed, dead, on the 17th step.
 Alternate versions of his murder claim he managed to crawl up the stairs, and collapsed in his wife's arms on the 17th step.
-However, this version of the story is contested.